Make Your Own Festive and Easy Christmas Tree Skirt

-When you put the skirt around a tree, it becomes three dimensional to cover your tree stand.
+When you put the skirt around a tree, it becomes three-dimensional to cover your tree stand.
 The opening in the skirt will lay closed.
-There you are, all ready to be covered in gaily wrapped presents.
+There you are, all ready to be covered in gaily-wrapped Christmas presents.

-These homemade tree skirts make wonderful gifts, and are a big hit at the gift exchange for your local guild.
+You now learned how to sew a Christmas Tree Skirt.
+These homemade Christmas tree skirts make wonderful gifts and are a big hit at the gift exchange for your local guild.

-Looking for more holiday decoration or gift inspiration?
+Looking for more holiday decoration or Christmas-themed gift inspiration?

 Enjoy your holidays!